bettermarks/renovate-config/README.md

 ## How to use

-In the `renovate.json` add the preset you want to apply this way:
+In the `renovate.json` of your repository add the preset you want to apply:
 ```json
 {
   "$schema": "https://docs.renovatebot.com/renovate-schema.json",
   "extends": ["github>bettermarks/renovate-config:PRESET"]
 }
 ```
-where `PRESET` is the name of one of the JSON files (whithout extension) in this repository
+where `PRESET` is the name of one of the JSON files (without extension) in this repository.

+Remember that you can still customize your configuration when some defaults don't work for you by either adding more presets to `extends` or configuring/ adding `packageRules` afterwards.

 To make sure config changes do not only fail when landing on the default branch, use the `./validate.sh path/to/config.sh`.
 This is also used in github action workflow to validate all the configs in this repository before being able to merge changes.

-## Contained presets
+## Presets

 ### default
 It contains only language independent defaults that we want to apply to **all** repositories.

 **To change this config coordinate and announce them with @bettermarks/dev!**

 It is the only preset that doesn't need to be named when using it: